 Then select the relevant protocol from the list.
 If you started from a directory that contains multiple mzXML files, you will need to indicate if the mzXML files represent fractions of a larger sample.

 The next screen asks you to identify the samples that were inputs to the mass spectrometer.
-The active sample set for the current LabKey Server folder, if any, is selected as the default sample set.
-It is strongly recommended that you use the active sample set or no sample set.
+The active sample type for the current LabKey Server folder, if any, is selected as the default.
+It is strongly recommended that you use the active sample type or no sample type.
 You can change the default name for the runs.
 For each run, you are asked for the Material Sample ID.
-You can use the text box to type in a name if it is not part of a sample set.
+You can use the text box to type in a name if it is not part of a sample type.
 Otherwise, choose the name of the sample from the drop down.

 , LabKey Server will create a XAR file that includes the information you entered and load it in the background.

-To initiate an MS2 search, return to the Data Pipeline and browse back to the mzXML files.
-This is described in the Search and Process MS2/MS2 Data
+To initiate an MS2 search, return to the Data Pipeline, select the mzXML files, and initate the search type you want.
+Learn more in this topic: Search and Process MS2 Data

-A set of experimental annotations relating to a particular file or sample is stored as an experiment run
+Experimental annotations relating to a particular file or sample are stored as an experiment run

 .
 Each experiment run has a protocol

-You can then filter and sort on sample properties in the run.
+You can then filter and sort the run on the sample properties you added.

 You can also pull in sample information in the peptides/proteins grids by using the new Query grouping.
-Use the column picker to go to Fraction-> Run-> Experiment Run.
-At this point, you can follow the instructions above to chain through the inputs and get to sample properties.
+Use the grid view customizer to go to Fraction > Run > Experiment Run.
+Follow the instructions above to chain through the inputs and get to sample properties.